wirecardBrasil/mockkid/README.md

 [![CircleCI](https://circleci.com/gh/moip/mockkid.svg?style=shield)](https://circleci.com/gh/moip/mockkid)

 # Mockkid
 Mockkid is a webserver for mocking http responses.

+## Pre-requisites
+- Maven
+- Docker (optional)

 ## Building & running
 > mvn clean install

-> java -jar target/mockkid-0.0.1-SNAPSHOT.jar
+> java -jar target/mockkid.jar

 ## Running with external configuration files
-> java -jar target/mockkid-0.0.1-SNAPSHOT.jar --configuration.path=file:samples/*.yaml
+> java -jar target/mockkid.jar --configuration.path=file:samples/*.yaml

+## Running on docker-compose
+> docker-compose up --build

+Running with docker-compose will point mockkid to the configurations in the *samples* folder.

+To use other configurations, edit docker-compose.yml to change the volume or change the samples folder.

 ## Samples